margaretmf/margaretmf.github.io/creativewriting.md

 When running up steps in neighborhoods in Washington, DC I think of running up steps in neighborhoods in Glasgow, Scotland.
 When looking to the shipyard in Norfolk I think of the shipyard in memphis and the shipping in another country.
 When I set down to ask a question about a word, other people have asked the same question.
+When praying with the love for "out of many, one" I think of praying with this idea at another time in another place.
+When hearing someone talk of fire, I think of the Red Cross Fire project in DC and all the good people there.
+When reading about a man who was a scientist in DC, I think of all the wonderful STEM mentorship program participants.

 It's all one.